Non-melanoma skin cancer

 What are the causes of skin cancer?

-• Firstly, it has been established that solar radiation is the most important factor.
-This very important role is shown by the appearance of this type of neoplasms in people with significant sun exposure throughout their lives, and also by the appearance of these neoplasms in anatomical areas exposed to sunlight.
+Firstly, it has been established that solar radiation is the most important factor.
+This important role is evidenced by the appearance of this type of neoplasm in people with significant exposure to the sun throughout their lives and, furthermore, by the appearance of these neoplasms in anatomical areas exposed to sunlight.

-• And secondly, in many cases, the appearance of a skin cancer is determined by a genetic factor, when there is a family history of skin neoplasms.
+Secondly, in many cases, the appearance of skin cancer is determined by a genetic factor, when there is a family history of skin neoplasms.

-Spinocellular carcinoma can produce metastases, mainly in those tumors of long evolution.
+Squamous cell carcinoma: Squamous cell carcinoma can metastasise, mainly in tumours of long evolution.
 However, if surgical removal is performed early, the prognosis is usually good in most cases.

 How is non-melanoma skin cancer diagnosed?

-Our experience allows us to detect this pathology in early stages and offer greater possibilities of cure.
-A thorough and detailed examination by the dermatologist is sufficient to make an early diagnosis of pre-malignant lesions and to indicate a treatment according to the type of lesion.
+Our experience allows us to detect this pathology at an early stage and offer a better chance of cure.
+A thorough and detailed examination by the dermatologist is sufficient to make an early diagnosis of premalignant lesions and indicate a treatment depending on the type of lesion.

-In the Clinic we are specialists in Mohs surgery, controlled under the microscope.
+In the Clinica we are specialists in Mohs surgery, controlled under the microscope.
 It is a technique of great complexity and specialization, but it provides the best results.

 This technique is very delicate and requires very specialized personnel.
 It is applied in cases such as large neoplasms, with a long evolution time or in those with several local recurrences due to incomplete removal.